Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Elementary properties of solutions and subsolutions

 In our context, this proposition can be applied together with the following standard lemma.

-\begin{lemma} Let $u$ be a positive subsolution (resp. a negative supersolution) of (\ref{AC}) on $\Omega$.
-Then, for all $\theta\in(0,1)$, the function $\theta u$ is a subsolution (resp. supersolution) and for all $\theta\geq 1$, the function $\theta u$ is a supersolution (resp. subsolution). \end{lemma}
+\begin{lemma} Let $u$ be a positive subsolution of \cref{AC} on $\Omega$.
+Then, for all $\theta\in(0,1]$, the function $\theta u$ is also subsolution.
+Similarly, if $u$ is a positive supersolution, then for all $\theta\in [1,+\infty)$, the function $\theta u$ is also a supersolution. \end{lemma}